HomeStreaming & TVShowtime

 Will my watch history sync across my iPhone, iPad and Vision Pro?

 It will.
-Sign in with the same account and your continue watching list and history follow you across devices.
+Sign in with the same Paramount+ account and your continue-watching list and history follow you across devices.
 In our testing the handoff between iPhone, iPad and Vision Pro was reliable and picked up right where we left off.
+Use separate profiles if you would rather not share that history with others on the account.